stdevel/check_omd/README.md

 ``check_omd`` is a Nagios / Icinga plugin for checking a particular [OMD](http://www.omdistro.org) site's services.

 # Requirements
-I successfully tested the plugin with OMD site versions 1.20 and 1.30.
+I successfully tested the plugin with OMD site versions 1.20 to 2.70.
 As the plugin needs to be executed **by the site user**, a sudo rule is needed.
 A template (*``check_omd-sudo-template``*) is part of the repository.

 # Usage
 By default, the script checks all services of the site - it is also possible to exclude services if they are predicted to fail in your environment (*``-x`` / ``--exclude`` parameters*).